gothburz/Microsoft-Virtual-Academy-AngularJS/README.md

 	- Stable release 1.4.3 / July 15, 2015.

 - MVC pattern (Model-View-Controller<br>
-	-*Model–view–controller(MVC) is a software architectural pattern for implementing user interfaces.
+	- *Model–view–controller(MVC) is a software architectural pattern for implementing user interfaces.
 It divides a given software application into three interconnected parts, so as to separate internal representations of information from the ways that information is presented to or accepted from the user.*

 Here is an in depth definition of [Model–view–controller(MVC)](http://www.tomdalling.com/blog/software-design/model-view-controller-explained/).